 The Six Sigma Methodology uses a five-phase process called DMAIC.
 This process expanded as Define, Measure, Analyze, Improve and Control offers a framework for teams to follow when they intend to launch an improvement project.
 Organizations use this process for handling issues with existing operations.
 The role of each phase in this five-phase process is as follows:

-• Analyze – It uses a data-driven approach for finding the root cause of the issue.
+- Analyze – It uses a data-driven approach to find the root cause of the issue.

-• Improve – The purpose of this phase is to put changes into place so that the root cause of the issue is eliminated entirely.
+- Improve – The purpose of this phase is to put changes into place so that the root cause of the issue is eliminated.

 5 Key Deliverables: